lutowolk/generator-bro/README.md

 $ yo bro:config --apps replative_path_to_apps_dir --settings relative_path_to_settings_dir --urls relative path_to_root_url_conf_file
 ```

 At now you can creating apps, models and views with bro generator.
-See [docs](http://generator-bro.readthedocs.org/en/latest/generators) for more info about generators.
+See <a href="http://generator-bro.readthedocs.org/en/latest/generators" target="_blank">docs</a> for more info about generators.

 ## Sponsors